Fine China (Chris Brown song): Critical reception

 "Fine China" received mostly favorable reviews from music critics.
 In an early review for the song, Matt Diehl of Rolling Stone stated that, "It's a hype combination of futuristic and throwback, blended with decidedly old-school romance."
-Cortney Wills of MTV News called "Fine China", "an instantly infectious heartbreak song," adding, "the hard-hitting bass line carries Brown's aching voice through a mesmerizing melody."
-Yahoo! lauded "Fine China" as "a soulful, 1970's-inspired track" and said that it's "Brown's most musical sound to date," praising the song for being "a lush and infectious tune reminiscent of Michael Jackson's Off the Wall."
-In another positive review, Amy Sciarretto of Pop Crush gave the song 4 (out of 5 stars), writing that, "'Fine China' is a memorable R&B track with strings that borrows heavily from Michael Jackson and follows the same trajectory as Justin Timberlake's reinvention.
+Cortney Wills of MTV News called "Fine China", "an instantly infectious heartbreak song", adding, "The hard-hitting bass line carries Brown's aching voice through a mesmerizing melody."
+Yahoo! lauded "Fine China" as "a soulful, 1970's-inspired track" and said that it was "Brown's most musical sound to date", praising the song for being "a lush and infectious tune reminiscent of Michael Jackson's Off the Wall".
+In another positive review, Amy Sciarretto of Pop Crush gave the song 4 out of 5 stars, writing, "'Fine China' is a memorable R&B track with strings that borrows heavily from Michael Jackson and follows the same trajectory as Justin Timberlake's reinvention.
 That throwback sound is happening in the genre right now, and Breezy is paying his respects. [...]
 It's quite possible that this could be the song that changes the game for Breezy and allows people to focus on his music, instead of his past indiscretions."
+According to HotNewHipHop, "'Fine China' features smooth melodies and an irresistible groove that captures the essence of timeless R&B".

-Kyle Anderson of Entertainment Weekly called it "a buzzy, bubbly bounce with yet another killer chorus."
-Robert Copsey of Digital Spy commented on the song's influences, writing that it has "Stevie Wonder-esque R&B beats and a light-yet-growly vocal not too dissimilar to Michael Jackson", ultimately calling it, "less a gracious nod and more like a well-polished tribute act."
-In a less favorable review, Will Hermes of Rolling Stone gave the song 2.5 (out of 5 stars), calling it "generic, if well-built, R&B praise song to a woman, rocking a squishy, Daft Punk-y synth line and bright string arrangements, while the chorus centers on Brown declaring, 'I'm not dangerous' – a word choice he probably thought long and hard about, just as listeners will."
+Kyle Anderson of Entertainment Weekly called it "a buzzy, bubbly bounce with yet another killer chorus".
+Robert Copsey of Digital Spy commented on the song's influences, writing that it has "Stevie Wonder-esque R&B beats and a light-yet-growly vocal not too dissimilar to Michael Jackson", ultimately calling it, "less a gracious nod and more like a well-polished tribute act".
+In a less favorable review, Will Hermes of Rolling Stone gave the song 2.5 out of 5 stars, calling it "generic, if well-built, R&B praise song to a woman, rocking a squishy, Daft Punk-y synth line and bright string arrangements, while the chorus centers on Brown declaring, 'I'm not dangerous' – a word choice he probably thought long and hard about, just as listeners will".